sethherr/soulheart/index.markdown

 <div class="page-header">
 <h2>Sorting by priority <small>in addition to alphanumerically</small></h2>
 </div>

-<p>So, for example, let’s say you want to have bike manufacturers using select2 like <a class="scroll-to-ref" href="#sh-example-simple-select-panel">the above example</a>.</p>
+So, for example, let’s say you want to have bike manufacturers using select2 like <a class="scroll-to-ref" href="#sh-example-simple-select-panel">the above example</a>.

-<p>Some bike manufacturers are more popular than others - and since we expect people to be searching for more popular ones more frequently, it's important to make them show up first &mdash; for example, if you input a "t", the first manufacturer to select should be "Trek", not "Tacx".</p>
+Some bike manufacturers are more popular than others - and since we expect people to be searching for more popular ones more frequently, it's important to make them show up first &mdash; for example, if you input a "t", the first manufacturer to select should be "Trek", not "Tacx".

-<p>Items with equal scores are ordered alphanumerically.
-So in the manufacturers example above, manufacturers are grouped in broad levels of popularity - 10, 100, 250 & 500 - higher numbers show up first.</p>
+Items with equal scores are ordered alphanumerically.
+So in the manufacturers example above, manufacturers are grouped in broad levels of popularity - 10, 100, 250 & 500 - higher numbers show up first.

-<p>Set a <code>priority</code> to organize the way items are ordered.</p>
+Set a `priority` to organize the way items are ordered.

 <div class="page-header">
 <h2 id="using-categories">Categories</h2>
 </div>

-<p>Search for items in only one category by adding a `categories` parameter:</p>
+Search for items in only one category by adding a `categories` parameter:

 <pre>
 <a href="http://sh-example-simple.herokuapp.com?categories=manufacturer">http://sh-example-simple.herokuapp.com?categories=manufacturer</a>